-This question has haunted me for decades.
-Dogs have been a part of my life since I can remember.
-They have molded my days, slept with us, hiked with us, sailed the San Juan Islands with us.
-They have traveled with us and they have kept us from traveling.
-They have filled me with joy and with anguish and continue to do so.
+This question haunted me for decades–but dogs have been a part of my life since I can remember.
+They’ve molded our days, slept with us, hiked with us, and sailed the San Juan Islands with us.
+They’ve traveled with us and kept us from traveling.
+They’ve filled me with joy and anguish and continue to do so.

-For years, sensing that they had bewitched me, I sought out activities that excluded them, reluctant to narrow my world and fall completely under their spell.
-But dog training and work with reactive dogs, the study of their behavior, and finally the writing of their stories inserted themselves into my life as surely as breathing.
-I have now been a dog trainer for thirty years, volunteered at a shelter for fourteen, and written their stories for six.
+For years, sensing they had bewitched me, I sought out activities that excluded them, reluctant to narrow my world and fall completely under their spell.
+But dog training and my work with reactive dogs, the study of their behavior, and finally the writing of their stories inserted themselves into my life.
+I’ve now lived with dogs for most of my life, been a dog trainer for thirty years, volunteered at a shelter for fourteen, and written their stories for six.

-In this blog, I wish to share some of their stories, and the things they have taught me.
+In this blog, I wish to share some of their stories, their behaviors, and the things they have taught me.
 Finding Vera, my first novel, tells the story of Vera, a reactive German shepherd and her two sisters—partially from their points of view.
-Writing it helped me to better understand the evolution of their behaviors and motivations, their political interactions, and who they were.
+Writing it helped me to better understand the evolution of their behaviors and motivations, their political interactions, and who they are.

-But there are other stories to be told and insights to be gained from all those years of working with dogs.
-I hope my readers enjoy them.
+But there are other stories to be told and insights to be gained, and in my blog, I’d like to share some of these lessons with you.